ofirw/WinformsTheme/README.md

 - Support events (such as OnEnter, OnLeave...)
 - Apply selectors by order - by type -> by class -> by name;
 - With hooking - make sure to handle controls that were created after the form has been shown.
+- Tool for editing the theme file
+- Setting images
+- Set the cursor icon

 Any contribution is welcome!